nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The proposed mark and unmark task command mechanism is facilitated by `TaskMarkCommand` and `TaskUnmarkCommand` which extend `Command`, `TaskMarkCommandParser` and `TaskUnmarkCommandParser`.
+The proposed mark and unmark task command mechanism is facilitated by `TaskMarkCommand` and `TaskUnmarkCommand` which extend `Command`, `TaskMarkCommandParser`, `TaskUnmarkCommandParser` and `EditTaskDescriptor`.

 Additionally, it implements the following operations: